 Projektbeschreibung

 Agrochemicals, such as fertilizers, pesticides and herbicides are key to maintain and promote crop growth.
 Traditionally, these active ingredients are sprayed around the plants.
-This, however, is very inefficient and most of the agrochemicals is lost to the environment, and thus not available to the plant.
-This also has important negative environmental consequences.
-It can lead to eutrophication and water contamination, and can endanger environmental habitats and be toxic towards non-target organisms.
-This project investigates the use of beneficial, plant-root associated bacteria to enable targeted delivery of fertilizers to the plant root.
-This is attractive as it allows targeted, active delivery and effective and locally restricted dosage of agrochemicals around the plant and promote uptake.
+This, however, is very inefficient and most of the agrochemicals is lost to the environment and thus not available to the crop.
+This also has important negative environmental consequences since the lost fertilizer can lead to the water contamination, eutrophication, endangerment of environmental habitats and toxicity towards non-target organisms.
+This project has investigated whether plant-beneficial root-associated bacteria could help to deliver the fertilizers to plants in a more efficient manner.

 Stand/Resultate